open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

    :align: center

-- Use the MMCX to MMCX cable to connect a headstage port on the :ref:`pcie_host` to the breakout board.
+- Use the MMCX to MMCX cable to connect a headstage port on the :ref:`pcie_controller` to the breakout board.
 A single cable is required for each headstage port.
-- Make sure that port letter (A, B) on the breakout matches the port letter on the PCIe host.
+- Make sure that port letter (A, B) on the breakout matches the port letter on the PCIe Controller.
-- If you are feeding the clock inputs/outputs from the controller through the breakout board, make sure that the port number on the breakout board (0, 1, 2) matches the port number on the PCIe host (0 In, 1 In, 2 Out).
+- If you are feeding the clock inputs/outputs from the controller through the breakout board, make sure that the port number on the breakout board (0, 1, 2) matches the port number on the PCIe Controller (0 In, 1 In, 2 Out).
 Clock port 0 is unused so it is not necessary to connect it.
 Older 3D printed versions of the PCIe bracket label the clock ports as I\ :sub:`0`\, I\
-  :sub:`1`\, and O - these are meant to connect to the breakout board ports 0, 1, 2, respectively.
+  :sub:`1`\, and O - these should connect to the breakout board ports 0, 1, 2,
+  respectively.

 .. warning:: The MMCX connectors can be damaged if they are removed improperly.
 See :ref:`this link <mmcx_cable>` for information on how to